15th December, 2022

-A risk assessment should be carried out before you do any work that presents a risk of injury or ill health.
+You must carry out a risk assessment before you do any work that puts people at risk of injury or ill health.

-You should carefully identify the hazards, and the severity and likelihood of harm occurring to establish the risk level present.
-Then look at the controls you need in place to minimise the risk so that the work can be carried out safely.
+First, you identify the hazards involved.
+Then assess the severity and likelihood of harm to establish the risk level present.
+Next, look at the controls you need in place to minimise the risk and carry out the work safely.

 For more information on completing a risk assessment, check out the 5 steps to risk assessment.